Garfield-yin/tag-todo-list/trunk/readme.txt

 3. RESOURCES (mainly icons - can be found in the 'res/drawable' folder as .png files):
 	- the 'icon.png' image has been designed by www.ganato.com;
-	you can't use it for any app or web page, sorry :S
+	you can't use it for any app or web page :S
 	- the other icons (from the 'drawable' folder) have been purchased under license from www.techlogica.us
 All the icons can only be used for the original app.